 Gibson.
 The logs were hauled from the lumber camp of Blue Lake,

 Roosevelt & Western Railroad

 The R&W was a logging line primarily owned by the J. B. Schuh Lumber Company.
 The railroad was chartered in 1909 and operated from a connection with the StLIM&S at Roosevelt, eight miles away to nearby timber reserves.
 The online mill was situated near Roosevelt at a location known as Lynchville.
-For more information please click here.
-For a listing of Louisiana logging railroads please click here.

 For more reading about the history of southern railroads and how the came to shape the South you may be interested in the book Railroads in the Old South: Pursuing Progress in a Slave Society.
 The book is nearly 300 pages in length and it mostly discusses how transportation arteries, like railroads, helped to shape and transform the South during an era of slavery and political turbulence.
 Written by author Aaron Marrs the book has received excellent reviews for its rich history and well researched presentation.
 In any event, if you're interested in perhaps purchasing this book please visit the link below which will take you to ordering information through Amazon.com, the trusted online shopping network.